Clinical Trials

 After three treatments of PRF current, the DN4 Test demonstrates significant improvements in neuropathic pain and symptoms in certain patients with diabetic peripheral neuropathy.

-Pain Management Centre, Guy’s & St. Thomas’ Hospitals
+(Pain Management Centre, Guy’s & St. Thomas’ Hospitals, London UK)

 External stimulation: simplistic solution to intractable pain